header source

 }

-This program reads the input every second and outputs the result.
-If the button is not pressed, it's 127, and if the button is pressed, gpioB becomes 126.
+When you write this, it will detect button input every second and output the result.
+Without input, it's 127, and when the button is pressed, gpioB becomes 126.

-Looking at the output values, we can see that GPIOA and GPIOB are both 127.
-Why is that?
+Looking at the output values, both GPIOA and B are 127.
+Why is this?

-However, when we handle it in the program, we want 0 if there is no input and 1 if the button is pressed.
-That's when the IPOLx register comes in handy.
-It changes the polarity of the input.
+However, when handling in programs, we'd prefer 0 when nothing is done and 1 when a button is pressed.
+This is where the IPOLx we saw earlier comes in handy.
+It changes the polarity of input pins for us.

 writeRegister(address, IPOLA, 0xFF);